feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

-29 See Regeerings Almanak voor Nederlandsch-Indie van het jaar 1907, vol. |, p.161.
+29 See Regeerings Almanak voor Nederlandsch-Indie van het jaar 1907, vol. I, p.161.
 30 Staatsblad van Nederlandsch-Indie 1871, no. 70.

 83 never enjoyed a salary, and received only some financial compensation called toelage.
 This was calculated in accordance with the salary of an equivalent native officials.31 Nevertheless, such parallels were not always apparent, particularly in the case of the Chinese wardmasters in outside districts or other divisions.